erc-reveal/erc-reveal.github.io/workshop.md

 ---
 layout: page
-title: The Resilience of Private Collective Action in Finance and Manufacturing: Theoretical Challenges
+title: The Resilience of Private Collective Action in Finance and Manufacturing - Theoretical Challenges
 subtitle: 05 November 2019, 1330 - 1730 h, Tilburg University
 ---